Abhilashup/Football-Analytics-And-Visualizations/README.md

 # Acknowledgements

-The Twitter Football Analytics Community, mplsoccer library and McKay Johns whose tutorials on YouTube helped me get started!
+The Twitter Football Analytics Community, mplsoccer library, Ninad Barbadikar's Tableau tutorials and McKay Johns tutorials on YouTube that helped me get started!

 # Screenshots of some Visualizations from the notebooks and Tableau Workbooks: